Artspessoto/challenge-ttoss-backend/README.md

 ## Description

-API for voting on YouTube videos.
+API for voting on YouTube videos using Fastify.

 ## How to run the project